mapbox/hpp-skel/README.md

 # Publish

-We recommend publishing to [Mason](https://github.com/mapbox/mason), a C++ packaging manager that acts as a bucket for a number of project binaries.
+We recommend publishing header files to [Mason](https://github.com/mapbox/mason), the C++ packaging manager.
 Binaries can be downloaded by project name and version number.
 In order to publish to Mason you must request the publish via a Pull Request to the [`scripts/` directory](https://github.com/mapbox/mason/tree/master/scripts) with your project materials.

 Mason packages can be downloaded to your project by using the `mason install` command.
 This is best set up in a Makefile ([example](https://github.com/mapbox/geometry.hpp/blob/23b7fe66b11a4b7830c797817efe19660806d851/Makefile#L10)).